HL Service FAQs

-Our Vantage Service charge aims to cover the services that people use day to day and then apply separate fees for certain services that not everyone uses.
+Our service charge aims to cover the services that people use day to day and then apply separate fees for certain services that not everyone uses.
 Otherwise, some people end up paying for services they never use.
 A separate fee for those clients who want to receive paper statements is fairer to all of our clients because only those clients who use the paper service are charged for it.

 - I want to receive my contract notes in the post but am not concerned about 6 monthly investment reports.
 Can I opt out of the investment reports and therefore avoid the paper supplement?